List of heritage railways

 Georgetown Loop Railroad in Colorado, United States.

 Bernina railway line passing by Lago Bianco in Switzerland.

-La Trochita crossing Rio Chico in Argentina.
+La Trochita crossing Río Chico in Argentina.

 A train of the Sagano Scenic Railway in Japan.

 This list of heritage railways includes heritage railways sorted by country, state, or region.
 A heritage railway is a preserved or tourist railroad which is run as a tourist attraction, is usually but not always run by volunteers, and often seeks to re-create railway scenes of the past.